SANTA CLARA VALLEY – 1964

 “Like I said, you always were a restless child.
 As soon as you could walk you were off and running.
 You must have roamed over every square inch of this valley.”

-“And someday there’ll be nowhere to run around or fish or hunt.”
+“And someday there’ll be nowhere to run around or fish or hunt,” John said dejectedly.

-John’s mother began to move closer to him.
-“You know, we always figured you were going to make your way out here.
+John’s mother moved closer to him.
+“You know, we were never sure if you were going to come back or not.
 It’s just your wandering ways.”
-She stood next to him.
+She stood next to him and put her arm around him.
 “So what are you going to do next?”

 “Keys are in the usual place.”